Connected TV Goes Gold in 2018

 The good news is that investment in connected TV advertising can lead to significant payoffs, as audiences have been observed to be more engaged and receptive when watching digital streaming content.
 Viewers of digital content are less likely to multitask compared to traditional TV audiences, for example.

-Data collection methods raise questions of privacy, which can color users’ attitudes towards connected TV and related advertising.
-Similarly, the wealth of potential data, the fragmentation of the streaming content space, and the lack of standardized metrics poses problems of accuracy and attribution when it comes to measuring campaign effectiveness.
+Data collection methods raise questions about privacy, which can color users’ attitudes toward connected TV and related advertising.
+Similarly, the wealth of potential data, the fragmentation of the streaming content space, and the lack of standardized metrics pose problems of accuracy and attribution when it comes to measuring campaign effectiveness.

 To illustrate, connected TV doesn’t have cookies — so advertisers must replace the web’s cookie-powered individual tracking with household-level tracking based on IP address-matching.
 This imprecision makes it difficult to run granular ad targeting at scale.